mperham/blog/content/post/2018/using-github-releases.md

 I'm preparing to launch [Faktory](https://github.com/contribsys/faktory) 0.9, a major overhaul to switch from RocksDB to Redis as the storage engine.
 The improvement in the development process is amazing.
-But I need to finalize how I distribute Faktory releases, which brings up the question:

-{{< tweet 1050047444480753664 >}}

-As of right now, that tweet poll shows 58% of people want a deb, 32% want a Docker image, 7% want an rpm and 3% are Linux hipsters that lovingly craft each network packet by hand.
+But I need to finalize how I distribute Faktory releases.
+According to a poll I ran, 58% of people want a deb, 32% want a Docker image, 7% want an rpm and 3% are Linux hipsters that lovingly craft each network packet by hand.

 ## Building Packages